 It’s Easy to Make it Festive!

-If you are concerned about keeping the word centered, then start in the middle and work your way out, one letter at a time in both directions.
+If you are concerned about keeping the word centered, it is best to start in the middle and work your way out, one letter at a time in both directions.
 That way you will be less likely get a little lopsided.
-Can you tell I’m a stickler for things being centered!? 😉
+Can you tell I’m a stickler for centering things!? 😉

-You can also mark the width of each letter on the painters’ tape so you don’t make them too narrow or too wide.
+You can also mark the width of each letter on the painters’ tape, so you don’t make them too narrow or too broad.

 Don’t overload your brush with paint as you don’t want to glop it on the mat.
 It’s best to layer it on a little at a time.
 Plus it will allow you to achieve more defined lines for your letters.

-Of course, you will want to be cautious as to not smear the letters you’ve already painted on your mat.
+Of course, you will want to be cautious, so you don’t smear the letters you’ve already painted on your mat.
 I found that a longer handled paintbrush is helpful to avoid this.

-Once you have your word painted on the mat, carefully remove the tape to see your gorgeous hand-lettered word!
+Once you have your word painted on the mat then carefully remove the tape to see your gorgeous hand-lettered word!

-Set your mat aside to dry where little ones and/or pets can’t walk on it and smear it.
-Once dry, your mat is ready to join your other festive holiday decor!
+Set your mat aside to dry where little ones or pets can’t walk on it and smear it.
+Once dry, your hand-painted beauty is ready to join your other festive holiday decor!

 I hung mine over my banister to dry, because as you can see two of my furries were waiting to walk on them! 🙂

 I couldn’t be more pleased with how these came out!
-Since the mats are machine washable, and the craft paint is permanent, these festive mats can be washed if needed!
+Since the mats are machine washable, and the craft paint is permanent, these festive mats are easy to clean!